accetto/xubuntu-vnc/docker/xubuntu-vnc-heroku/README.md

 ***

+**WARNING** about images with Firefox

+Starting from the release **20.06.2**, the single-process and multi-process modes of the Firefox browser have been swapped.
+Be aware, that multi-process requires larger shared memory (`/dev/shm`).
+At least **256MB** is recommended.
+Please check the README file of the Firefox image and the [Firefox multi-process][this-wiki-firefox-multiprocess] page in Wiki for more information and the instructions, how to set the shared memory size in different scenarios.

+***

 This repository contains resources for building Docker images based on [Ubuntu][docker-ubuntu] with [Xfce][xfce] desktop environment, [VNC][tigervnc] server for headless use, JavaScript development platform, [Heroku-CLI][heroku-cli] toolkit and [PostgreSQL][postgresql] database.

 The images are part of the growing [image hierarchy][this-wiki-image-hierarchy] and they are based on [accetto/xubuntu-vnc-typescript][accetto-docker-xubuntu-vnc-typescript].
 They inherit all the features and therefore not the whole description will be repeated here.